bbradson/Oversized-Apparel-Framework/README.md

 Compatibility and Performance:
 Very good.
-Confirmed to be compatible with Enable Oversized Weapons and Humanoid Alien Races.
+Confirmed to be compatible with Enable Oversized Weapons, Humanoid Alien Races and the whole Vanilla Expanded collection.
+Head gear changes currently not applying when Combat Extended is active.

 Usage (for modders, not users):